james-carney1211/Protocol-Buffers-C-Code-Generator/README.markdown

 If you generate code from multiple .proto files you must only include ProtocolParser.cs once in your project.

-## Direct Contact, FeedBack, Bugs

-You can contact me using phq@silentorbit.com .

-Public issues can also be submitted to the GitHub project page.

 # Licence, Apache License version 2.0

 All source code and generated code is licensed under the Apache License Version 2.0.